 Adding bogwood to your aquarium is often a good way of keeping barbs happy and maintaining the right water conditions.

 Barbs are omnivorous and do best on a varied diet.
 They will accept flakes but should be given live food like daphnia, shrimp and bloodworms every week or two.
 They also enjoy spirulina algae discs.

 There are numerous different species of barbs available for your aquarium, but some of the most popular are as follows:

 - Rosy Barbs –These medium-sized red and goldfish are happiest in shoals, with two females to each male.
 They are more likely to be aggressive if kept in smaller numbers.

-- Tiger Barbs -These handsome stripy silverfish are also available in a green variety.
+- Tiger Barbs -These handsome stripy silverfish are also available in green.
 They’re highly active and like to play within their shoals.

-- Panda Barbs -Also known as striped barbs, these attractive black and silverfish are shy and peaceful by nature.
+- Panda Barbs -Also known as striped barbs, these attractive black and silverfish are naturally shy and peaceful.
 They need to be with others of their own kind but also interact amicably with other fish.

 - Cherry Barbs –These slender little fish get their name because of the colour assumed by males during spawning.
 They tend to be shy.
 ‘Albino’ varieties with golden colouration are also available.

 - Denison Barbs –Sometimes mistakenly called sharks, these bright, angular fish are peaceful and get on well in community tanks.
 Give them plenty of vegetables and beware of their fondness for jumping.